-Many Missouri residents enjoy riding motorcycles and other motorized bikes, scooters, and mopeds.
+Many Missouri residents enjoy riding motorcycles and other motorized bikes.
 These vehicles are small, light, affordable, and can offer a convenient alternative to walking or public transportation.
-While Missouri does not impose any helmet laws on motorized bike and scooter use, the state does uphold a universal law for motorcycle helmets.
+While Missouri does not impose any helmet laws on a motorized bike, the state does uphold a universal law for motorcycle helmets.
 Missouri’s universal motorcycle helmet law requires all operators and passengers to wear appropriate headgear at all times while riding.

 Many critics of universal helmet laws justify their disagreement by stating the government should not have the right to tell an adult which risks he or she may take, and that choosing to wear a helmet while riding a motorcycle should remain a personal choice.
 However, the Insurance Institute for Highway Safety (IIHS) reports that helmets are about 67% effective in preventing brain injuries and 37% effective in preventing fatal head injuries.